aodhanlutetiae/dj_2021/README.md

 # dj_2021

-Data Journalism 2020-21 | JOMEC (Cardiff University School of Journalism)
+Data Journalism 2020-21 | JOMEC

-This is the material and weekly structure for the Data Journalism module taught at Cardiff University's School of Journalism in the Autumn 2021 semester (MSc in Computational & Data Journalism).
+This is the material and weekly structure for the Data Journalism module taught at Cardiff University's School of Journalism in the Autumn 2021 semester ([MSc in Computational & Data Journalism](https://www.cardiff.ac.uk/study/postgraduate/taught/courses/course/computational-and-data-journalism-msc)).
 The course ran for 12 weeks with a four-hour class and a three-hour workshop every week.
 Questions and observations welcome at odonnella4@cardiff.ac.uk or @aodhanlutetiae.

 Description